awsdocs/aws-datasync-user-guide/doc_source/create-task-cli.md

        --options VerifyMode=NONE,OverwriteMode=NEVER,Atime=BEST_EFFORT,Mtime=PRESERVE,Uid=INT_VALUE,Gid=INT_VALUE,PreserveDevices=PRESERVE,PosixPermissions=PRESERVE,PreserveDeletedFiles=PRESERVE,TaskQueueing=ENABLED,LogLevel=TRANSFER
    ```

    When you create a task, you can configure the task to include or exclude specific files, folders, and objects\.
-For more information, see [Filtering the data transferred by DataSync](filtering.md)\.
+For more information, see [Filtering data transferred by AWS DataSync](filtering.md)\.
 You can also schedule when you want your task to run\.
 For more information, see [Scheduling your DataSync task](task-scheduling.md)\.
 **Note**
 If a task remains in the **CREATING** status for more than a few minutes, your agent might be having trouble reaching your self\-managed storage\.
 Check the task's `ErrorCode` and `ErrorDetail` values\.
 For example, NFS and SMB mount issues are often caused by a mistyped server hostname, or when the agent's access to your storage is blocked by firewall rules\.